deeporiginbio/deeporigin-client/docs/how-to/data-hub/upload-files.md

     }
     ```

-## Upload file to an existing row
+## Upload a file to an existing row

-To upload a file and assign it to a cell in an existing row, use:
+To upload a file and assign it to a cell in an existing row, run the following commands:

 === "CLI"

     ```bash
     deeporigin data upload /path/to/test.fasta \